CWNjuguna/CWNjuguna/README.md

 - 👋 Hi, I’m @ CWNjuguna, a Data Analyst
 - 👀 I’m interested in all things Data: collecting, cleaning, analysing, visualizing it!
 - 🌱 I’m currently learning Data Analytics through Udacity Scholarship Program , PowerBi and SQL
-- 💞️ I’m looking to collaborate on data analysis projects but not limited to this scope
+- 💞️ I’m looking to collaborate on data analysis projects that are people centered but not limited to this scope
 - 📫 How to reach me email: missnjugz@gmail.com

 <!---